Pizzadreams/PythonLearning/good-to-knows.md

 ### Sharing Modules - Resources

 For more information about `setuptools`, you can visit the [setup tools install from PyPI link](https://pypi.org/project/setuptools/) and the [PyPA.io site](https://www.pypa.io/).
 To learn more about the Python Package Index, checkout the [PyPI website](https://pypi.python.org).
 These resources provide comprehensive documentation for sharing modules, and information on using `setuptools` effectively.

+## PEP 8 Compliance
+PEP 8 Compliance is a style guide for Python code.
+It provides guidelines on code formatting, maintainability, and readability.
+Having a consistent code style improves code maitenance, collaboration, and reduces risks of bugs.

+### To get started with PEP 8